nf-core/configs/docs/azurebatchdev.md

 The service principal client ID.

 ### `--principal_secret`

 The service principal client secret.

 ### `--tenant_id`

 The Azure tenant ID.

 ### `-w`

 The Azure Blob container to be used as Nextflow work directory (`-w az://work`).

-### `--vm_type`

-VM size to use with Nextflow autopool or when creating a worker pool in Azure Batch.
-Make sure your Azure account has sufficient quota.
-Defaults to `Standard_D8s_v3`.
-See [Azure VM Size documentation](https://docs.microsoft.com/en-us/azure/virtual-machines/sizes) for more information.

 ### `--autopoolmode`

 Whether to use Nextflow autopool mode which creates an autoscaling pool for running Nextflow jobs.
-Defaults to `true`.
+Defaults to `false`.

 ### `--allowpoolcreation`

 Allow Nextflow to create a pool for running Nextflow jobs.
-Defaults to `true`.
+Defaults to `false`.

 ### `--deletejobs`

 Allow Nextflow to delete pools after completion.
 Defaults to `true`.

-### `--az_worker_pool`

-Select an existing pool by name to run Nextflow jobs on.
-Defaults to `auto` (matching `--autopoolmode`).

 ### `--acr_registry`